Skip to main content

 Would you like to use your talents in a career where you support children, young people and their families?
 This degree will prepare you for professional opportunities in settings such as health, social care, education and youth justice.

-This course will introduce social pedagogy, an inclusive and holistic approach to wellbeing, learning and growth.
-Social pedagogy is an approach to caring for children and young people which combines education and care, emphasising that bringing up children is the shared responsibility of families and society.
+This course will introduce social pedagogy – an inclusive and holistic approach to wellbeing, learning and growth.
+Social pedagogy is an approach to caring for children and young people which combines education and care.
+It emphasises that bringing up children is the shared responsibility of families and society.
 A key principle is that the young person is in charge of their own life, and you work alongside them.

 This course is endorsed by the Social Pedagogy Professional Association (SPPA).

 You'll also gain an understanding of children's law and rights and the importance of safeguarding.
 Studies also include child development, life transitions, ethics and diversity, and relationship-based professional practice.

 You'll become familiar with the range of services for children and young people.
 Through two work placements, you'll apply your learning in real practice settings to make a difference to young people's lives.
 Placements will be in settings such as youth justice, early intervention, health services, schools and children's centres.
 We also give you the option to find your own placement with children and young people in a field you personally feel passionate about.

 During your three years, you will benefit from the expertise of lecturers and professionals from many different disciplines.
 You will be encouraged to explore different ways of working through creative workshops whilst developing your employability skills.
 Your research skills and creative abilities will be developed to produce exciting ideas to benefit children, young people and their families.
 You'll have the opportunity to study abroad in one of our European partner universities.

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.
 Some modules are taught alongside our social work students.